 Birdwatching Tour in the Galápagos Island, Cloud Forest & Andes

-A 15-Day Birding Galápagos Cloud Forest & Andes tour offers a special escorted group trip to Ecuador and Galapagos that will be led by Think Galapagos co-founder and leading Galapagos specialist Santiago Bejarano.
-For up to a maximum of 15 guests, this Galápagos Island birdwatching tours is oriented towards people who want to observe, experience and learn as much as possible about Ecuador and the Galapagos Islands.
+A 15-Day Birding Galápagos, Cloud Forest and Andes Wildlife Tour are moderately paced available on request offer a special escorted group trip to Ecuador and Galapagos that will be led by us who is the co-founder and leading Galapagos specialist Santiago Bejarano.
+For up to a maximum of 15 guests, this birdwatching tours is oriented towards people who want to observe, experience and learn as much as possible about Ecuador and the Galapagos Islands.

 Your tour leader